 1. Know yourself

 The best way to show up in an interview is as your authentic self.
 That sounds easy on the surface, "just be yourself."
 But in truth, this takes a lot of work and introspection.
 What are your career goals?
 Do you know your strengths and weaknesses?
-Not in the cliché way where you're supposed to name a weakness that's secretly a strength-- we've all be told the lie that we're supposed to say something like, "I'm too dedicated" or "I throw myself into my work"--do you actually know what makes you a strong student and can you identify the areas that you struggle in?
+Not in the cliché way where you're supposed to name a weakness that's secretly a strength-- we've all been told the lie that we're supposed to say something like, "I'm too dedicated" or "I throw myself into my work"--do you actually know what makes you a strong student and can you identify the areas that you struggle in?
 You should be able to identify your areas of weakness, how it affects your work, and discuss how you've worked on it (in a clear, professional manner, of course).
 Your strengths should also be your strengths--what do you like about yourself?
 What are you proud of?
 Don't hold back, there's not going to be anyone in the room to hype you up.

-Can you clearly and concisely describe you relevant experience you may have in the field (or adjacent to the field) and how it has prepared you?
+Can you clearly and concisely describe relevant experience you may have in the field (or adjacent to the field) and how it has prepared you?
 This could include volunteering, work, or research assistantships.
 Your experience should be able to speak to how you prepared for grad school and what makes you good fit for the field.

 One way to get to know yourself is to look up lists of common grad school interview questions and give yourself time to think about the answers.
 Then take the time to practice your response so that it feels comfortable.
 You don't need to have a word-for-word memorized response, but you should have the main points that you want to be sure to highlight--you want to come across as prepared, not overly rehearsed.